lucyscript/WebprojectDat310/README.md

 >- The upload button is disabled until the product has a title and a price.
 If there is no image, it will use a stock-image for the product.
 >- When the product is being uploaded, a new formData is created in JS.
 The images and the text all get appended to this formData for further validation on the backend This is done through AJAX.
 >- When the formData is sent to the backend, the text-inputs get validated and the images are handled.
 The image-path, and the image file is created, where the image-path and order is saved to the database, and the image is saved in the images folder.
 The item's creator is determined by the current logged in users id.
+><br/><br/>
+>
+>### Deleting product
+>- When on a product-page the current user has created, the button "delete-product" appears.
+This prompts a confirmation pop-up that asks if the user wants to delete the product.
+If the user presses yes, and everything works, the product gets permanently deleted and the message "product successfully deleted" is shown on the screen with a time-out that redirects to the index after 3 seconds.
+>- The backend gets the current logged in user, (which in itself protects products being deleted by users who shouldnt be able to delete the product), and gets the item from the database.
+This deletes the item, and also the images from the image table.
+The image-files also get deleted from the server.

+<br/><br/>

+## Profile, cart and order-history
+>-

 - Enable dark mode